 Since you can edit digital files, it eliminates the need for a duplicate copy after updating.
 By limiting the number of duplicates, you’re able to ensure different edits apply to the original file instead.

-How to Go Paperless in Accounting
+How to Implement Paperless Accounting

 Collect and Schedule